Team7tbec/Team7CIC/README.md

 # Team7tbec
-This is Team7's repository for Think Beyond Exams Challenge Members include Kritika Verma, Yash Tomar and Siddhartha Mahajan.\n We've learned to retrieve data from YouTube.
+This is Team7's repository for Think Beyond Exams Challenge Members include Kritika Verma, Yash Tomar and Siddhartha Mahajan.

+We've learned to retrieve data from YouTube.